wb63318/Api_Gen_2/docs/routes/graphql.md

 # GraphQl

 ### Queries
-In order to generate a query with CAI, we need to use the `[Query]` annotation
+In order to generate a query with CAI, we need to use the `[Query]` attribute
 ```c#
 [Query<T>(queryName)]
 ```